MaiHashad/IoTwithML/Particle/FirstProject/README.md

 Test OTA with the 'Particle: Cloud Flash' command in Visual Studio Code or the CLI command 'particle flash'!

 This firmware supports binary assets in OTA packages, allowing the inclusion of audio, images, configurations, and external microcontroller firmware.
 More details are [here](https://docs.particle.io/reference/device-os/api/asset-ota/asset-ota/).

-## Support and Feedback

-For support or feedback on this template or any Particle products, please join our [community](https://community.particle.io)!

-## Version

-Template version 1.0.2